 Man Up offers a great opportunity for you to be with peers and with older adults who know the ropes.
 The atmosphere in Man Up is accepting and encouraging, and will infuse you with strength and wisdom to help you successfully navigate your time at Central Piedmont and your career and life after graduation.
 We'll answer your questions and walk alongside you as you take steps toward your future.

-The Man Up program was originally developed to increase the population and retention rates among minority males, but we realized that all of our males need assistance in different areas.
-So, this program is designed to provide the inspiration and motivation that they need to reach their goals.
+The Man Up program was originally developed to increase the population and retention rates among minority males, but we realized that all of our students need assistance in different areas.
+So, this program is open to any student, male or female, and is designed to provide the inspiration and motivation that they need to reach their goals.
 Man Up students will participate in:

 - leadership workshops